Frankie Ferrari: Gran Canaria

 Ferrari signed with CB Gran Canaria of the Liga ACB on July 23, 2020.

 Unicaja Malaga

 On December 12, 2020, he signed with Unicaja of the Liga ACB.

 Second stint with Manresa

 On February 15, 2021, he signed with Baxi Manresa and return to his old club.
 He averaged 11.8 points, 5.3 assists, 1.5 rebounds and 1.2 steals per game.

 Brose Bamberg

 On September 6, 2021, Ferrari signed with Brose Bamberg of the Basketball Bundesliga.
 He played three games and averaged six points and five assists per game.
-On October 9, Ferrari announced his retirement from professional basketball due to health reasons.
+On October 9, Ferrari announced his retirement from professional basketball for health reasons.

 Santa Cruz Warriors

 On January 8, 2022, Ferrari came out of retirement and was acquired via waivers by the Santa Cruz Warriors.

 Basket Zaragoza

 At the conclusion of the G League season On April 6, 2022, Ferrari signed with Basket Zaragoza of the Spanish Liga ACB.